 I can lose time in these places, exposing the remnants of other people’s lives.
 Observing the hidden gems that tell countless stories.
 The personal photographs in black and white and kodachrome of weddings, family portraits, leftover souvenirs from world wars and world travels.
 Why did someone donate this portrait?
 I sometimes wonder when I see a painting or a photograph of a man or a woman, someone’s mother or father, aunt or lover.

 Thrifting, thrifted, thrift – these are all terms that may delight some and that others may revile.
 But perhaps it is because I once wanted to become an archeologist that I now find great pleasure in combing these receptacles of our modern, throw-away culture, of other people’s personal detritus.
 I always wonder what I’ll find around the bend…

-This thrift store project has been five years in the making.
-It is really only because of WordPress (and Tara Brennan) that I am now able to give it wings.
+This thrift store project was a long time in the making.
+It is really only because of WordPress, Tara Brennan – and because I am tenacious – that I was able to give it wings.

 My goal: to document in words and photographs every single non-profit thrift store in the nine-county San Francisco Bay Area.
 It is the perfect intersection of three of my favorite activities: writing, thrifting and photography.
 I hope it helps you find many of your own hidden treasures, and I hope that it helps the non-profit stores by bringing them more visitors each and every day, which in turn helps further their mission to help those struggling in our society.
 That is my wish.
 Added bonus: it’s good for the environment.